ml4sts/ml4sts.github.io/join.md

 ## Other inquiries

 Currently, Dr. Brown mostly does not have capacity to supervise people outside of the roles above.
-If you are interested in double checking, however, send an e-mail to `brownsarahm+
+If you are interested in double checking, however, send an e-mail to `brownsarahm+ml4sts@uri.edu`